by Sam Neo

-In today’s highly competitive job market for top talents, candidate experience is one area that could potentially be a key differentiator to help organizations secure the desired piece to enable greater success in the longer term.
+In today’s highly competitive job market for top talents, candidate experience is one area that could potentially be a key differentiator to help organisations secure the desired piece to enable greater success in the longer term.
 But, what does it really mean by creating a positive candidate experience?

 What does candidate experience actually mean?

 The importance of being human during the process is key.
 When approaching the candidate’s questions or concerned, it is necessary to be empathetic and understand their needs as well.
 We can get excited when assessing candidates during platforms like assessment centers but failure to consider their comfort level can easily backfire.